zuozhenggh/learning-library/developer-library/mysql-java/java/java.md

 bin/build.sh
 docker run --net=host querydb
 ```
-Comment: The "-net=host" is needed because MySQL port is on 127.0.0.1.
+Comment: The "-net=host" is needed because MySQL is accessed on 127.0.0.1.

 You will see: